atrisovic/weather-panel.github.io/_sources/content/getting-started.md

 widely applied for resolving these issues.
 Instead, this tutorial is aimed at helping you make decisions appropriate to your research.

-# Who should use this tutorial?
+# Who is this tutorial for?

 This tutorial is created for students and researchers new to climate econometrics.
 However, it assumes a knowledge of panel econometrics.
 You